piriya-muaithaisong/Capstone/README.md

 # test

-Capstone is the Ecommerce app writing in ReactJS
+Capstone is the Ecommerce app writing in ReactJS + Redux + TypeSript